 • 3 winter seasons guiding in Krasnaya Polyana (Sochi), including work for Freeride World Tour and few local freeride events.

-• 10+ years of guiin different regions of Siberia:
+• 10+ years of guiding different regions of Siberia:

-• Pioneering skitouring in Kuznetsky Alatau range with many first descents
+• Pioneering skitouring in the Kuznetsky Alatau range with many first descents

 • Several road trips on Hokkaido and Honshu (Japan)